 Once your eggs are harvested, there isn’t a lot you and your partner can do to improve your chances of getting pregnant.
-However, there is a way to maximize your chances of conception before your eggs are harvested.
+However, there is a way to maximize your chances of conception and iVF success before your eggs are harvested.

 Causes of Unhealthy Eggs: The health of your eggs (and their ability to become healthy embryos) is based on a lot of different factors.
 Some factors, like your age and family history, are not in your control.
 But others, like your overall health, diet, and lifestyle, are firmly in your control.